|Rare Book & Manuscript Library|

-The Richard Brick collection documents the activities of Richard Brick, who was a film maker, producer, filming professor, and the first commissioner of the Mayor's Office of Film, Theatre and Broadcasting (MOFTB), dating from 1968 to 2014, with the bulk of the collection dating from 1975 to 2005.
-The collection also includes materials related to Richard Brick's wife, Geri Ashur, who was a screen writer, film editor, foreign language dubbing specialist, and a documentary film director.
-The collection primarily contains production files as well as video and sound recordings from the motion picture films that Richard Brick and Geri Ashur worked on.
-The papers primarily include course materials, correspondence, photographs, memoranda, screenplays, production files, contracts, reports, news clippings, printed materials, production board, memorabilia, awards, etc., which document Richard Brick's career as a film professor and producer, as well as the commissioner of the Mayor's Office of Film, Theatre and Broadcasting.
-The bulk of the materials also includes motion picture films as well as video and sound elements of productions that Richard Brick and Geri Ashur worked on during their career.
+The Richard Brick and Geri Ashur collection documents the activities of Richard Brick (film maker, producer, filming professor, and the first commissioner of the Mayor's Office of Film, Theatre and Broadcasting) and Geri Ashur (film editor, screenwriter, foreign language dubbing specialist, and filmmaker) , dating from 1968 to 2014, with the bulk of the collection dating from 1975 to 2005.
+The collection primarily contains production files, screenplays, as well as video and sound recordings from the motion picture films that Richard Brick and Geri Ashur worked on.
+The papers primarily include course materials, correspondence, photographs, memoranda, screenplays, production files, contracts, reports, news clippings, printed materials, production board, memorabilia, awards, and sound and video recordings.

 Using the Collection

 Rare Book and Manuscript Library

 This collection is located off-site.
 You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Folder-level restrictions are marked in the container list if apply.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.